hipxel/soundtouch-android/README.md

 Because ".so" file is dynamically loaded/linked, the rest of ".apk" may keep its license, however sources of this library have to be provided/linked in the application, so user can, compile lib and replace it in ".apk".

+## Try it
+You can check (hear) code in action, in this app: [Music Speed Changer](https://play.google.com/store/apps/details?id=com.hipxel.audio.music.speed.changer)